bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 === Objective Identification

 1. *Identify Core Objectives*: List all behavioral requirements for the system
-2. *Define Fulfillment Functions*: Map each objective to a $[0,1]$ fulfillment measure
+2. *Define Fulfillment Reward Functions*: Map each objective to a $[0,1]$ fulfillment reward $f_i(s,a,s')$
-3. *Test Individual Objectives*: Verify that fulfillment functions capture intended semantics
+3. *Test Individual Fulfillment Reward Functions*: Verify that these functions capture intended semantics for transitions

 === Formula Construction